turbo-badex/Devops-Projects/.github/readme.md

 Follow the steps listed, to download and configure the runner on your self-hosted EC2 instance.

-If you follow all steps listed, you should get this message
+If you follow all the steps listed, you should get this message

 <img width="939" alt="image" src="https://github.com/turbo-badex/Devops-Projects/assets/170211854/9e0bcf40-234d-4ce8-a799-c417708f4808">